OutpostUniverse/OPUPatch/README.md

 ### Miscellaneous changes

 * OP2 internal version number is incremented to `1.4.0` (to ensure modded games cannot join multiplayer matches with the unmodded game by mistake).
+* Game files can now (preferably) be loaded from a `OPU` subfolder under the game folder, and from asset-specific subfolders under `OPU`.
+Missions can have their own subfolders that contain all their own assets (and override base assets).
 * (CD) The CD is no longer required to be inserted to play the game.
 * (CD) Configure the Indeo video codec to be used if the codec isn't installed or is disabled system-wide (as is the case in most modern Windows versions for security reasons), allowing game cutscenes to play.
 * Fix a float conversion issue with the `sprintf` family of functions.